Mackinac Island: Prehistoric

 "the central point for all travel on the upper Great Lakes, and for a vast extent of wilderness and half-settled country beyond" to First Nations and Europeans (prior to the arrival of railroads).
-The tribes who had inhabited Mackinac Island had been driven away by the Iroquois, leaving the island practically deserted until 1670.
+The tribes which had inhabited Mackinac Island had been driven away by the Iroquois, leaving the island practically deserted until 1670.
 The Huron people from Lake Superior, in fear of the Sioux, retreated to the shore north of Mackinac Island.
-Here Marquette continued his missionary labors with them, at the site of the present St. Ignace.
+Here Marquette continued his missionary labors with them at the site of the present St. Ignace.
 The 1688 memoir of Jacques-René de Brisay de Denonville, Marquis de Denonville, claimed that the French had inhabited the area since 1648.
 A small French garrison was sent there some time between 1679 and 1683.

 The name of Michilimackinac (later abbreviated to Mackinac) was applied generally to the entire vicinity, as well as specifically to the post at St. Ignace.
-Later it was applied to the fort and mission established on the south side of the Strait of Mackinac.
+Later still it was applied to the fort and mission established on the south side of the Straits of Mackinac.

 Although the British built Fort Mackinac to protect their settlement from attack by French-Canadians and native tribes, the fort was never attacked during the American Revolutionary War.
 The entire Straits area was officially acquired by the United States through the Treaty of Paris (1783).
 However, Britain kept forces in the Great Lakes area until after 1794, when the Jay Treaty between the nations established U.S. sovereignty over the Northwest Territory.

-Freemasonry came to the Great Lakes region in the 1700s beginning with Lodge #1 at Detroit [or Union #1, now Zion #1] (Provincial Grand Lodge of New York, 1764) with the British 2nd Battalion, 60th Regiment of Foot, and Harmony Lodge (Provincial Grand Lodge of New York, ca. 1764-66) with the British 1st Battalion, 60th Regiment of Foot.
-Mackinac Island was home to St. John's Lodge No. 15 (1782-1813), the third Masonic Military Lodge originally warranted on 15 Nov 1782 by John Collins, the Provincial Grand Master of the Provincial Grand Lodge of Quebec, for work in the Upper Canada territory that would later become Michigan.
-As a Military Lodge associated with the British 84th Regiment of Foot (Royal Highland Emigrants) St. John’s #15 meetings were held at the newly constructed Fort Mackinac in one of the rooms in the Officers Stone Quarters and also in the upper part of the West Blockhouse.
-Few records exist of this lodge and it’s activities, but the purported membership included prominent military and community members, such as Dr. David Mitchell, George Meldrum, Josiah Bleakley, Benjamin Lyon, George McBeath, Capt.
-Daniel Robertson, Major Robert Rogers, and Lt.
-George Clowes.
-The British Military Lodge St. John’s #15 was erased from the British rolls in 1813, following the War of 1812 and the later return of the fort to American control and the departure of the British military presence from the region after the Treaty of Ghent in December 1814.